syurecat/cansat-2024/README.en.md

 [日本語](README.md) | [English](README.en.md)
 # Koshi Science Team 2024

 ## Mission
 Establish basic communication technology between parent, child, and ground

+## Configuration
+- 'Visualization/': Web application for data storage and visualization
+- 'arduino/': arduino program
+- 'twalite/': twalite programs
+- 'docs/': System documentation

+## How to use
+Setup according to README under each directory

 ## Equipment used

-Specifications to Note
+## Specifications to Note
-The data acquisition frequency depends on the GPS settings.
-For now, we do not plan to communicate using PMTK commands in the initial setup.
-The LED blinking speed and pattern are also significantly affected by the GPS settings.
-These may be changed later.
-We do not currently plan to support Visualization on Firefox.
+- We do not currently plan to support Visualization on Firefox.